qdb-io/qdb-kvstore/README.md

 It is important to remember that your actual objects are stored in the map. **They are not copied on put or get**.
 So don't modify instances after putting them in or getting them from a map.
 A clone option may be added in future for extra safety.

+If optimistic locking is used then adding or replacing a value in a map will bump up its version.
+If you use the ConcurrentMap putIfAbsent or replace methods then the incoming object will have its version incremented even if it doesn't end up in the map.
+This is to prevent it from being in the map with an old version for any period of time.

 Changelog